Obtaining a Portugal digital nomad visa is becoming increasingly easier, especially in the age of advanced remote working.

 As digital nomads slowly but surely take over the world, here are some digital nomad tips if you are thinking of choosing Portugal as your next destination:

-Portugal is on its way to providing its residents with a completely socialised healthcare system.
+Portugal is on its way to providing its residents with a completely socialized healthcare system.
 This also extends to foreign residents.

-While it won’t be entirely paid for, if you are a digital nomad in Portugal and have all your residency formalities sorted, you are entitled to subsidised healthcare!
+While it won’t be entirely paid for, if you are a digital nomad in Portugal and have all your residency formalities sorted, you are entitled to subsidized healthcare!

 It is relatively easy to purchase property in Portugal, even if you are a digital nomad!